 pushed on the data stack and code2 is executed.
 The address of

-the body of name is the address HERE
+the body of name is the address HERE returns immediately

-, i.e., the address a create
+after the CREATE, i.e., the address a created word

 returns by default).

-You can understand the behaviour of def-word
+You can understand the behaviour of def-word and

-by considering the following definitions:
+name by considering the following definitions:

-is equivalent to using name
+Using name1 action1 is equivalent to using name.

-to define a set of child words that behave
+You can use def-word to define a set of child words that behave

 similarly; they all have a common run-time behaviour determined by